Learn everything you need to know about flavoring kombucha. Create your own mix or try one of the popular kombucha flavors!

 - Berry-mint: Mix in fresh berries with some mint syrup.

 - Sparkling Bubble tea: Add 1 Tbsp chia seeds per cup of liquid.
 Mix well and allow to gel for at least 2 days before serving.
+I recommend giving the bottle a shake after 1 hour to prevent the chia seeds from clumping together.

 - Soda pop flavors: Any cane sugar-sweetened flavor syrups will help to carbonate kombucha.
 It’s the easiest way to make root beer or cola-flavored kombucha.